Dale’s Cone of Experience

 - Verbal Symbols

-When Dale researched learning and teaching methods he found that much of what we found to be true of direct and indirect (and of concrete and abstract) experience could be summarised in a pyramid or ‘pictorial device’ Dales called ‘the Cone of Experience’.
-In his book ‘Audio visual methods in teaching’ – 1957, he stated that the cone was not offered as a perfect or mechanically flawless picture to be taken absolutely literally.
-It was merely designed as a visual aid to help explain the interrelationships of the various types of audio-visual materials, as well as their individual ‘positions’ in the learning process.
+In his book ‘Audiovisual methods in teaching‘ 1957 Dale stated that the cone was not offered as a perfect or flawless picture.
+It was not to be used literally.
+It was designed as a visual aid.
+Its aim was to to help explain the interrelationships of the various types of audio-visual materials.
+It also shows their individual ‘positions’ in the learning process.

 Dale points out that it would be a dangerous mistake to regard the bands on the cone as rigid, inflexible divisions.